Isaac Seumalo: Philadelphia Eagles

 On April 29, 2016, the Philadelphia Eagles selected Seumalo in the third round (79th overall) of the 2016 NFL draft.
 In 2017, Seumalo played in 14 games, however, he was benched as the starting left guard in favor of Stefan Wisniewski after a poor performance in a week 2 loss to the Kansas City Chiefs.
 He won his first Super Bowl ring when the Eagles defeated the New England Patriots 41–33 in Super Bowl LII.

 Following the Super Bowl win, Seumalo entered the 2018 season as the backup left guard behind Stefen Wisniewski.
 He was named the starter in Week 5 and started the next nine games before being sidelined the final three weeks of the regular season with a pectoral injury.
 In total, Seumalo appeared in regular season 13 games.
 He made another post season appearance with the Eagles recording a win over the Chicago Bears before losing to the New Orleans Saints on January 13, 2019.

 On March 4, 2019, Seumalo signed a three-year contract extension with the Eagles through the 2022 season.
 In 2019, he made appearances in all 17 regular seasons games.
 The Eagles finished 2019 with a record of 9–7, clinching a playoff appearance.
-Seumalo played in the team's lone postseason appearance of the season when they lost to the Seahwaks 17–9.
+Seumalo played in the team's lone postseason appearance of the season when they lost to the Seahawks 17–9.

 On September 22, 2020, Seumalo was placed on injured reserve with a knee injury.
 He was activated on November 20, 2020.
 He finished the 2020 season appearing in nine games.

 On September 28, 2021, Seumalo was placed on injured reserve after suffering a Lisfranc injury in Week 3, ending his season after only appearing in three games.

 During the 2022 season, he appeared in all 17 regular season games for just the second time in his career.
 He made three more appearances in the post season.
 Seumalo helped the Eagles reach his second Super Bowl appearance with Super Bowl LVII but lost 38–35 to the Chiefs.

-The Eagles chose not to resign Seumalo following the Super Bowl loss, making him a free agent.
+The Eagles chose not to re-sign Seumalo following the Super Bowl loss, making him a free agent.